sedaverde/Bikesharing/README.md

 # Bike Sharing Analysis

 ## Overview
 The purpose of this analysis is to help secure investors for a bike sharing venture in Des Moines.
-At the request of key stakeholder, additional analysis was performed to provide more relevant information to strengthen the proposal.
+At the request of the key stakeholder, additional analysis was performed to provide more relevant information to strengthen the proposal.

-Pandas was used to convert the duration into a datetime to provide and hour and minute for the duration.
-The information was then used in Tableau to create several different visualization as outlines below.
+Pandas was used to convert the duration into a datetime to provide an hour and minute.
+Tableau was used to create several different visualization as outlined below.

 Results: